Exterior Painting Across the North End — Hyde Park, Harrison Boulevard, Camel's Back & Beyond

 - City of Boise Planning & Development Services — Building, electrical, plumbing, and mechanical permits.
 Online portal and in-person plan check.

-- Idaho DEQ Asbestos Program — Testing and abatement requirements for pre-1980 homes.
+- Idaho DEQ Air Quality (Asbestos) — Testing and abatement guidance for pre-1980 homes via the Idaho Department of Environmental Quality.

 - EPA Lead Renovation, Repair and Painting (RRP) Program — Required certification and work practices for renovation in lead-paint homes.